 A popular way to identify retracements is to use Fibonacci levels.For the most part, price retracements hang around the 38.2%, 50.0% and 61.8% Fibonacci retracement levels before continuing the overall trend.

-If price goes beyond these levels, it may signal that a reversal is happening.
+If the price goes beyond these levels, it may signal that a reversal is happening.
 Notice how we didn’t say will.

-In this case, price took a breather and rested at the 61.8% Fibonacci retracement level before resuming the uptrend.
+In this case, the price took a breather and rested at the 61.8% Fibonacci retracement level before resuming the uptrend.

 After a while, it pulled back again and settled at the 50% retracement level before heading higher.